a0n/scx/README.md

 * `make database`

 An instance of postgresql and pgadmin are deployed locally through compose, and `schema.sql` is loaded.
 You may alternatively use `docker compose up|down|rm` commands to manage the containers.
 ### run
 * http://localhost:5050  (credentials in compose.yaml)
 or
 * docker exec -ti pg_container psql

 `schema.sql` is loaded as the named schema "blog" in the "root" database. `\d blog.*`

+### eval
+many good ideas an practices. more columns should be constrained with NOT NULL though.

 ## Api Client